A composting bin

 Compost Bins

-• Wood and wire bins provide airflow and easy access.
+• Wood and wire bins provide good airflow and easy access for turning the compost.

 Compost Piles